Galuh80/odoo-docker/README.md

 <!-- ABOUT THE PROJECT -->
 ## Summary

-This project consists of two tasks:
+This project is dockerize odoo 14:
-- Determines a person's maximum skill level in a sports competition.
 - Create a custom odoo module to book a room or a room in a hotel.

 ### Built With